Tourism in IndiaIndia recorded a total of 18 million tourists in 2019, ranking 14th in the world in absolute terms.

 The fact that larger countries regularly perform better in a comparison of the absolute number of guests is obvious.
 By putting the tourist numbers in relation to the population of India, the result is much more comparable picture: With 0.013 tourists per resident, India ranked 182nd in the world.
 In South Asia, it ranked 5th.

-India generated around 13.41 billion US Dollar in the tourism sector alone.
+In 2020, India generated around 13.41 billion US dollars in the tourism sector alone.
 This corresponds to 0.42 percent of its the gross domestic product and approximately 78 percent of all international tourism receipts in South Asia.

 A global comparison can be found here › International tourism

 Back to overview: India

 Development of the tourism sector in India from 1995 to 2019The following chart shows the number of tourist arrivals registered in India each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
 The red line represents the average of all 8 countries in South Asia.

-Revenues in tourismIn 1995, tourism revenues amounted to 2.58 billion USD, or about 0.72 percent of the gross national product.
+Revenues from tourismIn 1995, tourism revenues amounted to 2.58 billion USD, or about 0.72 percent of the gross national product.
 This corresponded to about 2.12 million tourists at that time and roughly 1,216 USD per person.
 Within 25 years, the country's dependence on tourism has increased noticeably.
-Before the outbreak of the Covid-19 pandemic, sales took up $31.66 billion billion, 1.1 percent of gross national product.
+Before the outbreak of the COVID-19 pandemic, sales were $31.66 billion billion, 1.1 percent of gross national product.
 Thus, each visitor spent an average of $1,767 on their vacation in India.

 All data for India in detail